This post may contain affiliate links. Please read my disclosure policy.

 But their falafel, amazing as it was, was fried.
 And in recent years, I don’t do fried.
 Plus, I moved 😉

 So after much trial and error, I present my lovely homemade baked falafel patties.
-They are easy — just mix and form into patties – and they are sturdy. 🙌
+They are easy — just mix and form into patties – and they are sturdy and will hold together for you. 🙌

 You should probably be careful not to burn your fingers as you reach for one on the pan straight out of the oven.
 Cannot resist.
 Is that just me?